Below are some simple troubleshooting steps on how to test your Wi-Fi speed to devices on your network.

 - Results measure your devices’ connection speed to the nearest Wifi point, not their connection to the internet itself.

-Here’s how to test the Wi-Fi speed to all connected devices on your network:
+Here’s how to test the Wi-Fi speed for all connected devices on your network:

 - Tap the icon tab, then Network check.